zhengyu998/MSUNet-v1/README.md

 **The test accuracy in the pruning stage:**
-![Pruning result](images/pruning.png "Pruning result") Not that the model reached the target sparsity after 100 epochs.
+![Pruning result](images/pruning.png "Pruning result") Note that the model reached the target sparsity after 100 epochs.

 ### Design details